What Is an RCS Message? Here’s What You Should Know [2023]

 Let’s dig in and find out.

-What Is an RCS Message?
+What Is RCS Messaging?

 An “RCS” message is a “Rich Communication Services” message.
 RCS is Android’s text messaging option allowing people to send “rich” messages to other devices.